tlcoles/04-Challenge-Code-Quiz/README.md

 * Creating an array of questions and answers
 * Selecting and displaying one question with multiple answers
 * Dynamically creating id numbers for list elements
+* Logging a selected choice
 ## Gratitude
 * @vaidehijoshi for "The Final Countdown: Using JavaScript’s setInterval + clearInterval Methods"
 * Web Dev Simplified for "Build A Quiz App With JavaScript"
 * Sandeep Nayak for the reply to "[Storing quiz questions in array of objects](https://stackoverflow.com/questions/37252041/storing-quiz-questions-in-array-of-objects)" (Stackoverflow)
 * Tiffany Conroy for assistance with pulling data from arrays (objects, properties)
 * MDN for the example code that helped me with creating id numbers dynamically.
-Source: "[Element.innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML#appending_html_to_an_element)" and
+Source: "[Element.innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML#appending_html_to_an_element)"
+* Nisse Engström and jbrookover for their solution on "[How to pass the id of an element that triggers an `onclick` event to the event handling function](https://stackoverflow.com/questions/6575210/how-to-pass-the-id-of-an-element-that-triggers-an-onclick-event-to-the-event-h)"
 * My coding camp study buddies!
 ## Contact
 Tammi L. Coles